sebastiansulinski/js-mutators/README.md

 ## Contributions

-Contributions are welcome - please make sure each addition / amend has its associated test.
+Contributions are welcome - please make sure all PRs have their associated test.